2025.10 Bobbin Lace Orchid

 2021.02 Snowy Forest

-Completed!
-Am wearing it on a snowy day 🙂
+Snowy Forest completed!
+I’m wearing it on a snowy day 🙂

 Pattern: Snowy Forest by Midori Hirose, from Issue 10 of Laine Magazine